 When you open the Questions Designer to create a service questionnaire, the process input variables are automatically generated and added there as process questions.
 For more information, see Creating service questionnaires.

 To create a process input variable

-To pass process input information to your workflow, you must add a process variable of any type, except Service Broker Context.
-You can add multiple process input variables in your workflow.
+To pass process input information to your workflow, you must add a process variable of any type, other than Service Broker Context.
+You can include multiple process input variables in a workflow.

 - Open the workflow designer, and select the canvas to modify the settings of a process.